How We Are Run

 Tim’s academic interests are in physical geography, in particular hydrology, geomorphology and climate change.
 The very long nitrate record for the Slapton Wood catchment, unique for such a small basin, has been one focus of his research over nearly 40 years.
 Tim was awarded the David Linton Award by the British Socienty for Geomorphology (2017), and edits Field Studies.

 Prof Desmond Thompson (FSC Chairman)

-Des manages policy, research and advisory work on biodiversity and climate change in SNH, and led some of Britain’s upland nature conservation work for the government and its agencies.
+Des manages scientific, and advisory work on biodiversity and climate change in SNH, and led some of Britain’s upland nature conservation work for the government and its agencies.
 Hailing from the Scottish Highlands, he graduated in biology at the University of West of Scotland, and took his PhD and DSc from the University of Nottingham.

 Becoming Chairman in 2014, having previously chaired the Finance and Administration Committee, Des is immensely proud of the superb outdoor learning opportunities available at FSC centres.
 Visits to these special places have been real highlights for many people, who enthuse about their ambience, facilities and talented staff.